sentinelsat/sentinelsat/docs/cli.rst

 most specific to least specific, i.e. :option:`--producttype` > :option:`--instrument` > :option:`--sentinel`.
 Only the most specific
 option will be included in the search when multiple ones are given.

+Also the :option:`--include-pattern` and :option:`--exclude-patter` options are mutually exclusive.
+If used together the CLI program exists with an error.